arangodb/arangodb/Documentation/Books/Cookbook/UseCases/ExportingData.md

 ### Using the API without PHP

-The export API REST interface can be used with any client that can speak HTTP like curl.
+The export API RESTful interface can be used with any client that can speak HTTP like curl.
 With the following command you can fetch the documents from the `users` collection:

 ```bash
 curl